apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

 2. Click **Next** and name the file `LaunchList.graphql`.
 Make sure it's saved at the same level as your `schema.json` file.
 As previously, don't add it to any target.

-3. Copy your final query from GraphiQL and paste it into `schema.json`.
+3. Copy your final query from GraphiQL and paste it into `LaunchList.graphql`.

 You're now ready to generate code from the combination of your saved query and schema.